Can I view my mortgage information online?

 Mortgage information is available for viewing online.
 You may also make payments to your mortgage online from any Simmons Bank checking or savings account.

 If you are not enrolled in Simmons Bank online banking and you wish to view your Simmons Bank mortgage loan online, you will need to enroll in Simmons Bank online banking.
-Enrolling in Simmons Bank Anywhere is fast and easy.
+Enrolling in Simmons Bank online banking is fast and easy.
 Fees may apply.

 - Reduce your monthly payments.

 - Use the equity in your house.

 Do I need a certain amount of equity in my home to refinance?

 Most lenders require you have between 5-10% of equity in your home before attempting to refinance.
 Simmons Bank requires that the loan to value (LTV) ratio not exceed 95%.
 This means that the amount of the new loan must be equal to or less than 95% of the current appraised value.

 How can I lock in my interest rate?